 Services will include:

 Institutional Services: Screening and assessment for Trauma, Substance Use Disorder, Commercial Sexual Exploitation, and Criminogenic needs.
 Providing Groups utilizing curricula that emphasize skill-based interventions that employ role-playing and are evidence based or evidence informed.
-Examples of such interventions include but are not limited to: My Life My Choice, Safe Dates, Seeking Safety, Thinking for a Change, Seven Challenges, Interactive Journaling, Aggression Replacement Training, and Character Counts, and Criminal Conduct and Substance Abuse.
+Examples of such interventions include but are not limited to: mentorships utilizing lived experience and gang intervention, My Life My Choice, Safe Dates, Seeking Safety, Thinking for a Change, Seven Challenges, Interactive Journaling, Aggression Replacement Training, and Character Counts..

-Community Reentry Services: Screening, development of individual intervention and recovery plans, psychoeducational groups, and case management for resources.
-Services are also provided in the communities where the youth and families live.
-Caregivers are engaged and encouraged to attend parent support groups.
-Clinical services include individual/family/group psychotherapy, psychiatric services, case management, rehabilitative services, intensive care coordination (ICC), Intensive Home Based Services (IHBS), collaterals, substance use/abuse and tobacco cessation services, crisis intervention services and caregiver engagement services to Seriously Emotionally Disturbed (SED) youth, adolescents, young adults (up to age 21), and their families who are full scope Medi-Cal beneficiaries, underserved and uninsured.
+Community Reentry Services: During the community reentry phase projected to span 6 months, the youth will obtain supportive and transitional services from the clinical team that provided services while in custody.
+In addition, appropriate connections to community-based services and ancillary supports will be facilitated.

 Describe whether and how the County plans to apply grant funds to include services or programs for the target population that are provided by nongovernmental or community-based providers: (WIC 1995 (3) (F)